-The Paige 6-66 has received less credit than it deserves but this may be due to the fact that it is basically a simple car without outstanding design features.
-Nevertheless, on January 21st, 1921, at Daytona Beach, FL, one broke American stock car records for speed when it covered the measured mile in 35.01 seconds, a speed of 102.8 miles per hour.
-These results were officially recorded by the Contest Board of the American Automobile Association.
+The Paige 6-66 has received less credit than it deserves but this may be because it is basically a simple car without outstanding design features.
+On January 21st, 1921, at Daytona Beach, FL, one broke American stock car records for speed when it covered the measured mile in 35.01 seconds, a speed of 102.8 miles per hour.
+The Contest Board of the American Automobile Association officially recorded these results.

 At the time the internationally recognized outright land speed record was 124.01 miles per hour set by Hornstead in a 200 horsepower Benz at Brooklands in 1914.
-Considering that the Paige was running in “stock” tune, the 102 mile per hour record at Daytona is truly remarkable.
-Later on a special Paige, basically in stock tune as well, set the record in Australia, traveling from Brisbane to Adelaide in 68 hours.
+Considering that the Paige was running in “stock” tune, the 102 MPH record at Daytona is remarkable.
+Later on a special Paige, basically in stock tune, set the record in Australia, traveling from Brisbane to Adelaide in 68 hours.

 The engine was a conventional flat head 6 cylinder Continental capable of 66 horsepower and the chassis, similarly, held no excitement.
 The body style was attractive and more streamlined than other cars of its era.
-Remember, however, that in the early 1920’s, there were precious few cars of any make which could be considered sporting, with Paige, Mercer, Kissel, and Stutz occupying this very narrow market.
+Remember, however, that in the early 1920s, there were precious few cars of any make that we could consider sporting, with Paige, Mercer, Kissel, and Stutz occupying this very narrow market.

 It was clear that Nelson, now in his later years, would miss the car which had to be transferred to other hands.
 We found it remarkably complete, we finally worked out the details of the rare Atwater-Kent distributor, exclusive to this car.
 She always ran well and recognizing how little there was in performance cars in 1921, she made a good showing as a representative of the dark ages of American motor sport.